perissinotti/ARworkshop/README.md

 # Introduction to Augmented Reality (AR) for Teaching and Learning  :octocat:

-In this repository you will find all the files that contain the material that was shared in the workshop.
+In this repository you will find all the files that contain the material that was shared during the workshop.
 ![slide0](https://github.com/perissinotti/ARworkshop/blob/master/AR_workshop.jpg)

 ### Files